 The stuffing was creamy and extremely flavorful.

 Each stuffed pepper is 334 calories, 10 grams of fat, 8 grams of fibers, and 24 grams of protein!
 Whoa!
-This recipe could easily be in the running for the best portion-control recipe ever.
+This Stuffed Peppers with Quinoa and Sausage recipe could easily be in the running for the best portion-control recipe ever.
 Haha..just saying.
 YUM!

-I should also mention that these stuffed peppers keep great in fridge all week and can be frozen.
+I should also mention that this Stuffed Peppers with Quinoa and Sausage recipe keeps great in fridge all week and can be frozen.
 You can freeze before or after cooking the peppers.
 If you freeze prior to cooking then when you are ready to prepare the peppers I recommend letting them thaw completely in the refrigerator before sticking in the oven.
 You might need to add on some cooking time if the peppers are cold.

 - 1 tablespoon olive oil